 Spirograph

 Did you have a Spirograph?
 This is math and art and creating at its finest – I’m so glad they never stopped making these.
-My 6 year old loves this at Grandma’s so she’s buying him his own set for our house.
+My 7 year old loved this at Grandma’s house, she bought him his own set for our house.

 Paper Airplane Book/Kit